DoTheEvo/selfhosted-apps-docker/jellyfin/readme.md

 If you encounter this, try opening the url in browsers private window.<br>
 If it works then clear the cookies in your browser.

+*No playback at all but GUI works fine*

+Might be no access to network share, for example if dockerhost boots up faster than NAS.

 # Update